 A child with ADHD will be placed in a special education program.
 This includes teachers who are trained in handling ADHD and classroom management.8 Working alongside these teachers is the key to parenting kids with ADHD.

 This is known as family-school intervention.
 Common components include behavioral consultations and daily behavior report cards.
-By combining
+By combining parenting with the classroom, behavior and school performance will improve.9

 3. Promote Healthy Eating